Mental Health Matters — Resources, Trainings and Videos

-During May, Fairfax County joins the national movement to raise awareness about mental health, fight stigma, educate the public and provide support for individuals and families struggling with mental health issues.
-According to the National Alliance on Mental Illness (NAMI), nearly one in five people experience a mental health concern each year.
-If you or someone you know is struggling with a mental health issue, you are not alone.
+According to the National Alliance on Mental Illness, nearly one in five people experience a mental health concern each year.
+If you or someone you know is struggling with a mental health issue, you are not alone and resources are available.

 Help is Available